-One example of automating your support functions is using a ticketing system function.
-This saves time by automatically assigning tickets to team members and organising them according to the request type.
+One example of automating a business’s support functions is by using a ticketing system.
+This saves time by automatically assigning tickets to team members and organizing them according to the request type.
 Such as a query regarding delayed shipping being quickly assigned to a member responsible for dispatching orders.

 Another IT helpdesk process that benefits from automation is responding to support requests.
-By automating queries, it not only reduces wait time and boosts team productivity, but it also helps to reduce backlogs.
+By automating queries, small businesses can not only reduce wait times and boost team productivity, but they can also reduce ticket backlogs.
 One way to achieve this is to set up canned responses to FAQs, where messages can be triggered to send instantly.
-This then eliminates the need for a ticket to be raised and allows your team to focus on more complex enquiries.
+This eliminates the need for a ticket to be raised and allows teams to focus on more complex enquiries.

 The function of proactive service is to anticipate the customer’s needs.
-By doing so, you can identify issues that haven’t yet occurred or ones that the customer isn’t aware of.
+By doing so, support teams can identify issues that haven’t yet occurred or ones that the customer isn’t aware of.

 For example, a web hosting company may need to temporarily shut down for planned maintenance.
 But, before doing so, they’ll need to notify users.
-With access to help desk software, this communication can be quickly issued via email, text, social media or SMS.
+With access to a helpdesk dashboard, this communication can be quickly issued via email, text, social media, or SMS.

-Modern help desk software for small businesses is packed full of analytic and reporting tools.
-This allows for greater visibility of the support requests you receive.
-As well as identifying the level of service your team members are providing.
+Modern helpdesk tools are packed full of analytic and reporting tools.
+This allows for greater visibility of support requests, as well as identifying the level of service team members are providing.

-With access to detailed metrics, you can monitor SLAs too.
+With access to detailed metrics, small business owners can monitor SLAs too.
 This includes agent response times and the rate of first-contact solutions.

 Some tools also allow customers to rate and review their service experience.
-You can use this information to identify those team members who are knowledgeable and are delivering a reliable support service.
+This information can be used to identify those team members who are knowledgeable and are delivering a reliable support service.
 As well as those who aren’t.

 Repeat business is the key to increasing profits for SMBs.
-By encouraging customers to come back, you can not only boost your revenue but also increase their overall lifetime value to your business.
+By encouraging customers to come back, they not only boost revenue but also increase their overall lifetime value to a business.

 In fact, getting customers to return for a third purchase could result in more profit than acquiring 15 new one-time customers.

-Utilising help desk software for small businesses helps to improve customer service levels in several ways.
-For one, it brings all of your IT support channels together in one system.
-Allowing you and your team to provide support efficiently and according to problem severity.
+Utilizing Help Desk Software for small businesses helps to improve customer service levels in several ways.
+For one, it brings all IT support channels together in one system.
+Allowing support teams to provide support efficiently and according to problem severity.

-The right tool will help to speed up ticket resolution times too.
-As well as allowing you to offer customers a proactive service.
+The right tool will help to speed up ticket resolution times too, as well as allowing businesses to offer customers a proactive service.

-So, how can you find the right help desk tool for your business?
-Well, as a starting point, highlight the channels that need to be included.
-Then identify the type of user interface that would work best for your team.
-Also consider the type of helpdesk tool you need, such as cloud-based or open-source.
+So, how can small businesses find the best help desk tool for them?
+Well, as a starting point, business owners need to highlight the communication channels they intend to use.
+Then identify the type of user interface that would work best for their support team.
+Also, they should consider the type of helpdesk tool need such as cloud-based or open-source.

 As a small business, scalability is crucial.
-Meaning the help desk system you choose should be able to grow with your business.
-Perhaps you don’t need an all-in-one solution, but rather a software that you can build upon over time.
-Eventually adding different modules as your company expands.
+Meaning the chosen help desk system should be able to grow with the business.
+Perhaps support teams don’t need an all-in-one solution, but rather software that can be built upon over time.
+Eventually adding different modules as a company expands.

-Finally, be sure to set a realistic budget and examine what the total cost of ownership will be to ensure you’re confident of a good ROI.
+Finally, small business owners should be sure to set a realistic budget and examine what the total cost of ownership will be to ensure they’re confident of a good ROI.